A growing number of people are including gifts to charity in their Will, a major study has revealed.

 One in ten supporters, meanwhile, intend to make a gift to charity in their Will or are preparing to do so.

 There are many reasons why someone would want to leave a gift to a charity in their Will.
-Aside from supporting a good cause, any donation left to charity will be taken off the value of your estate before Inheritance Tax is calculated and in some cases it can reduce the Inheritance Tax rate on the remaining estate (from 40 to 36 per cent), providing 10 per cent or more of your estate is left to charity.
+Aside from supporting a good cause, any donation left to charity will either be taken off the value of your estate before Inheritance Tax is calculated or reduce your Inheritance Tax rate (from 40 to 36 per cent), providing 10 per cent or more of your estate is left to charity.

 The study found, however, that just six in 10 (62 per cent) donors have written a Will.
 This falls to 46 per cent among those in their early 40s.